ovh/venom/executors/smtp/README.md

 Step for sending SMTP

-Use case: you software have to check mails for doing something with them?
+Use case: your software has to check mails to do something with them?
 Venom can send mail then execute some tests on your software.

 ## Input